Clatanii/PauseMenuUI/README.md

     PauseMenuUI.Open(MenuID)
 end)

+-- How to close the menu.
+RegisterCommand('close_menu', function()
+    PauseMenuUI.Close(MenuID)

+    -- This would work as well, but would close ANY opened menu PauseMenuUI.CloseAny() end)

 -- This is the loop/handler for the menu, SHOULD always be run in this function as this is were the render handle is aswell PauseMenuUI.Handle(MenuID, function()